Kes (band): 2017

 Carnival, proved to be another successful year for Kes, as their music was well-received locally and throughout the Caribbean.
 Tracks such as "Wine up", "Incredible", "How We Like it" and "Ramp Up" were in heavy rotation on local radio stations.
 2017 also saw two major collaborations between Kes and Kernal Roberts on the track entitled "Shake", and "Workout" which featured Nailah Blackman.
 "Workout", a mixture of Soca music and Afrobeat quickly became one of the more popular songs coming out of Trinidad and Tobago Carnival 2017, generating over 3,000,000 views on YouTube.
 During his performance at "Tribe Ice" (Fete), Kees invited Jamaican Olympic Games gold medalist Usain Bolt on stage side during his segment with Kernal Roberts.
 This caused a buzz in the international community as video footage of this event was featured on popular gossip blogs.

 The Florida Caribbean Students Association (FCSA) featured Kees as their keynote speaker at the 43rd annual Leadership Conference, which was held at the University of Florida in March 2017.
 Kees also served as a guest judge at that year's FCSA annual Banquet and Miss FCSA Pageant.

 Another artist pairing occurred at the Decibel Entertainment Exposition in Trinidad in May 2017.
 Will Smith, who was a featured speaker at the event, made a surprise appearance during Kes' performance.
 Will performed a medley of his hit songs while accompanied by Kes.

 Performance

 Kes live shows incorporate additional musicians Mario Callender (keyboards), Robbie "Styles" Persaud (DJ and samples), Ricardo Rameshwar (keyboards and musical director) and Aaron Vereen (percussion).
 During the carnival festival, Kes also makes multiple appearances and performances on various music trucks as masqueraders and spectators parade thought the streets.
 Kes has performed all over the Caribbean, United States, Canada, Europe and parts of Asia including Japan and China.
 The band has opened for acts such as Sugar Ray (2005), Musiq Soulchild (2008), Sean Paul, Rihanna, (2006), John Legend (2006), Maroon 5 (2010), Evanescence (2011) and Ne-Yo (2013).
-In 2016, Kees shared the stage with British music sensation, Joss Stone, where they sang a duet, of their carnival 2016 hit song, "For the Love of the Music".
+In 2016, Kes shared the stage with British music sensation, Joss Stone, where they sang a duet, of their Carnival 2016 hit song, "For the Love of the Music".